 Like most units on campus, the Program in the Environment hires qualified graduate students to assist professors with class laboratory, discussion and lecture sessions.
 Consistent with the Program's interdisciplinary focus, these graduate student instructors (GSIs) are from a variety of academic disciplines across campus.

-A GSI Application Workshop is held twice each year in September and January.
-Potential applicants are strongly encouraged to attend this workshop.
+GSI Informational Sessions are held twice each year in October and February.
+Potential applicants are strongly encouraged to attend these informational sessions.
 Available positions will be posted on the UM Jobs Website.
 Deadlines for applications will be announced each term.
 Applicants will be notified of appointment or non-appointment by December 1st for the Winter Term, and by April 1st for the following Fall Term.

-Click here for the Fall 2013 GSI Position Application, Selection & Hiring Timeline (PDF).
+Click here for the Winter 2014 GSI Position Application, Selection & Hiring Timeline (PDF).

 To be eligible to apply for an instructor position, a graduate student must commit to registering for at least 6 hours of coursework, and be qualified to do the teaching that is outlined in the position description.
 In addition, students must be making satisfactory progress toward the degree, as determined by their home unit.
 Ph.D. students will be limited to ten terms of teaching, dual degree master’s students to seven terms of teaching and single degree master’s students to four terms of teaching.
 Teaching while enrolled in a master’s program counts toward the ten-term limit for students who go on for a Ph.D.